“Your brain works just like a computer, so make sure you’re the only one programming it.”

 She chose to study medicine.
 She became a respected medical doctor.

 Nevertheless, she didn’t get lose her painting talent.
 It just lay dormant.
-It no longer manifested itself directly as a desire to paint (since her conscious attitude wouldn’t allow it due to her negative opinion about painters).
+And no longer manifested itself directly as a desire to paint (since her conscious attitude wouldn’t allow it due to her negative opinion about painters).
 It went into the unconscious.

 And then she would run away from that idea in panic.